GSA/open-gsa-redesign/_apidocs/entity-hierarchy.md

 Error Code|Error Message | Reason/Description
 ----------|--------------|-------------------
-401|Please provide valid Authorization Email & API Key |	API Key and/or Authorization Email is required 401|Encountered error authenticating user.Invalid JWT provided | Invalid Authorization Email provided 401|Insufficient privileges to retrieve system account profile as the given organization is invalid |	Invalid Organization ID provided
+401|Please provide valid Authorization Email & API Key |	API Key and/or Authorization Email is required 401|Encountered error authenticating user.Invalid JWT provided | Invalid 400|active Should only be True or False
+Authorization Email provided
+401|Insufficient privileges to retrieve system account profile as the given organization is invalid |	Invalid Organization ID provided
 400|Error processing GET request |	Invalid JSON format provided 400|$.data: is missing but it is required |	Request JSON is empty